ULHPC/tutorials/README.md

     """
 ```

+TODO: new slurm job with more cores; remove results with clean rule

 Now we also need to tell snakemake that it has multiple cores available and can run steps multithreaded or run multiple tasks in parallel.
 This is done with `-j` option followed by the number of available cores (e.g. the number of cores you have reserved if you run it interactively).

 ```bash